ncatlab/nlab-content/pages/2/7/5/9/9572/content.md

 \end{proposition}

+#### The fusion product

+Beware that the above equivalence (eq:DrinfeldCenterAsAdjointActionGroupoidRepresentations) is *not* a [[strong monoidal functor|monoidal]] equivalence, as the standard tensor product on groupoid representations is degree-wise, not convolutive as in (eq:TensorProductOnGradedVectorSpaces).

 To determine the convolution tensor product ("[[fusion category|fusion]]") of a pair of such simple objects, we first need:
 \begin{lemma}
   \label{OnTheDecompositionOfProductOrbits}